Ubuntuz/xcoffeenate/README.md

 Open `terminal` or `cmd` and navigate to the root of the project.

+Input `npm install -g gulp` to install the build system.

 Input `npm install` and let Node do it's magic.

-You can now trigger builds by typing `gulp build` (And see a complete list of tasks available in the build system by typing `gulp`).
+You can now trigger builds by using the command `gulp build` (And see a complete list of tasks available in the build system by using the command `gulp`).

 The built files will be put in a folder called `/build/` - Open the `index.html` file there, and you can use the sim.